-Each elementary grade, preschool through 5th, shares a grade-level set of iPads which are used for 1:1 technology in the classroom.
-In addition, students in Transitional Kindergarten through 5th grade have weekly lessons in the computer lab using windows-based PCs, Microsoft Office, and online resources.
+At the Elementary school, our Preschool and Transitional Kindergarten students have access to a shared set of iPads with appropriate early childhood educational applications installed.
+Each Kindergarten through 2nd grade classroom has its own set of iPads which are used for 1:1 technology lessons.
+Our 3rd – 5th grades each share a grade-level set of chromebooks and are being introduced to Google Apps for Education.
+In addition, students in TK through 5th grade have weekly lessons in the computer lab using windows-based PCs, Microsoft Office, Google Docs and online resources.
 In the middle school, 6th-8th grade students share 2 mobile carts of chromebooks.
 High school students participate in a 1:1 technology program with chromebooks, where students are given a chromebook to keep throughout the year.
 These chromebooks are an integral part of each class, and are rapidly replacing the traditional paper and pencil.
 High school students also have the option to bring their own device to school (BYOD).

 Brainpop – 24/7 access to educational movies & quizzes.
 Brainpop Jr. (K-3), Brainpop (3-12), and Brainpop Espanol.

 Enchanted Learning – Over 20,000 searchable articles, topical activities and crafts for preschool though upper elementary with reading level suited to 3rd grade and up.